Legacy Gate Tim Hortons - Lethbridge

 Department Store & Shopping Mall Architecture

-Department store architectural design is a major factor for brick and mortar stores.
+Department store architectural design is a major factor for retail stores.
 Department stores compete for customers on many levels.
 The draw of a department store is based on more than just the stores it provides, but the experience it provides.
 Many department stores now have central spaces with facilities for a show or exhibition such as a stage and lights.
 They invite local and national performances to draw customers to the location.
 This also helps the department store play an active role in the community and develop a relationship with them.

 Department store design takes into account factors less important in individual store design such as parking facilities, links to infrastructure, accessibility, entertainment etc. Modern department stores are designed to be places where you can spend a full day.
 Ease of navigation helps promote a sense of familiarity and comfort.
 Department stores have become an outing, a regular destination or a small family trip.
 By providing as many facilities as possible, it can become a one-stop shop.